Just the Wind

 Just the Wind (Csak a szél) is a 2012 Hungarian drama film directed by Benedek Fliegauf.
-The film competed in competition at the 62nd Berlin International Film Festival, where it won the Jury Grand Prix.
+The film won the Jury Grand Prix at the 62nd Berlin International Film Festival.
 The film was selected as the Hungarian entry for the Best Foreign Language Oscar at the 85th Academy Awards, but it did not make the final shortlist.

 It is based on an actual series of killings in Hungary.
-The plot however is fiction and focuses on a Romany family living close by.
+The plot however is fictional and focuses on a Roma family living close by.
+The film stars an amateur cast of Roma actors.

+Plot

+Mari, a Romani Hungarian mother who has long endured hardship, lives with her elderly, incapacitated father and two children.
+They face financial struggles and harbor aspirations of one day immigrating to Canada.
+Their daily existence unfolds against the backdrop of a rural Hungarian neighborhood marked by a pervasive sense of unease due to a string of murders.